-Kurt Cobain is always talked about as this legendary musician who changed music forever, when in reality he was just an average guitar player with a heroin problem, and those were a dime a dozen in the 90’s Seattle music scene.
-The only difference between Kurt Cobain and other grunge front men, and the reason why he’s remembered as such an icon, is because he gave his shotgun barrel a blowjob until it jizzed out a bullet.
-If he never killed himself, Nirvana would have just slowly faded away from popularity within 5-10 years.
-In fact, I think Kurt knew this and that’s why he killed himself.
+I guess let’s start with Kurt.
+Kurt Cobain is always talked about as this legendary musician who changed music forever, when in reality he was just an average guitar player that made a few good songs and had a bad heroin problem, and those types of people were a dime a dozen in the 90’s Seattle music scene.
+The only reason why Kurt Cobain is put ahead of and remembered as more of a legend than other grunge front men is that he blew his head off.
+If he never killed himself, Nirvana would have slowly faded away from popularity within 5-10 years.
+In fact, I think a part of him knew this and it’s why he killed himself.
 In his suicide note, he said “It’s better to burn out than to fade away”, which is a line from Neil Young’s “My My, Hey Hey”.
-Kurt knew it was better to go out on top, Seinfeld style, so he grabbed his gun and quite literally went out with a bang.
+Kurt knew the fame wouldn’t last forever, and that it would be better for him to go out on top, Seinfeld style.
+So, he grabbed his gun and quite literally went out with a bang

-Kurt Cobain was also a huge liar, because in the song “Come As You Are”, he repeatedly says “No I don’t have a gun”, when I’m pretty sure he did have a gun.
+Also I hate to be nitpicky and a tattle tale, but Kurt Cobain was also a huge liar.
+In the song “Come As You Are”, he repeatedly insists, “No I don’t have a gun”, when I’m pretty sure he did have a gun.
 It’s kinda hard to shoot yourself in the head if you don’t have a gun, but what do I know?